machal/cssmine-content/content/flexbox-examples.md

 You can clearly see that an empty text node (i.e. text not wrapped in a div) can be considered a flexbox item.
 In our case, this is the “Really long caption…”.

-Now let's display this situation in an image:
+Now let’s display this situation in an image:

 ![flexible button](dist/images/original/flexbox-priklady-2.jpg)